legacy-seismic-data/legacy-seismic-data.github.io/organizations/canada.md

 breadcrumb          : true
 ---
-The first continuously recording photographic seismograph station in North America began operation in September 1897 in Toronto.
+The first continuously recording photographic seismograph station in North America began operation in September 1897 in Toronto (TNT).
 By 1939, 11 stations were in operation across Canada.
+ All but Ottawa (OTT) and Halifax (HAL) are now closed.
+See Stevens (1990) for more information on the history of some stations in Canada. *(Stevens, 1990)*

 The modern network is operated by Natural Resources Canada.
-All but Ottawa (OTT) and Halifax (HAL) are now closed.
-See Stevens (1990) for more information on the history of some stations in Canada (Stevens, 1990).

 [Natural Resources Canada](https://earthquakescanada.nrcan.gc.ca)